Deployment

 GENCOW_PLATFORM_CONFIG_FILE=/etc/gencow/platform-config.json

-Use this for platform-owned document conversion and OCR settings such as default models, provider order, prompts, and custom VLM endpoints.
+Use this for platform-owned document conversion and OCR settings.
 The file is read at platform startup, so restart the platform after changing it.
 For user-facing conversion API usage and routing behavior, see Document Conversion.

 These settings must stay platform-side.
 Tenant app workers should not receive GENCOW_PLATFORM_CONFIG_FILE, GENCOW_DOCUMENT_*, PLATFORM_OPENAI_KEY, or PLATFORM_GOOGLE_KEY.